1. Talk to someone for advice

 - any other health professional you or your child see, such as another doctor or therapist

-- special educational needs (SENCO) staff at your child's school
+- special educational needs co-ordinator (SENCO) staff at your child's school

-Ask them if they think it's a good idea to refer you for an autism assessment.
+Ask them about referring you or your child for an autism assessment.

 An assessment is done by autism specialists.
 It's the only way to find out if you or your child are autistic.